LLNL/merlin/docs/source/modules/installation.rst

   merlin config --broker redis

-If you are using local-redis then you are all set look in your ``~/.merlin/app.yaml`` file to see the configuration.
+If you are using local-redis then you are all set, look in your ``~/.merlin/app.yaml`` file to see the configuration.

 If you are using the docker-redis server then the ``~/merlinu/.merlin/app.yaml`` file must be edited to add the server from the redis docker container my-redis.
-Change the server in both the broker and backend config definitions to ``my-redis``, the port will remain the same.
+Change the ``server: localhost`` in both the broker and backend config definitions to ``server: my-redis``, the port will remain the same.

 Checking/Verifying installation